equivalent/equivalent.github.io/_posts/til/2018-03-13-pull-git-private-repo-from-github-from-npm-modules-or-bundler.md

 > again you can do same thing for bundler Gemfile (evealuate the
 > template via system Ruby before `bundle install`) but it's not pretty.

+### FAQ:

+> So, is it safe to commit this personal access token, and use it in something like Travis CI [source](https://stackoverflow.com/questions/28728665/how-to-use-private-github-repo-as-npm-dependency/49258165?noredirect=1#comment93991790_49258165)

+Depends what level of security you are trying to achive.
+If you are a Bank then you are so security paranoid that you will not even use Github or TravisCI

+So I'm assuming you are regular startup that is building regular
+software:

+You never want to do this on public repo.

+If the project is a Github private repository and you have paid Travis CI that is running tests for this private Github project repo then yes, ...kindof, as you are not sharing your credentials publicly (There is still possibility someone will hack to GH or Travis CI == edgecase )

+Also big recommendation is not to use your personal account.
+What you want to do is to create and use credentials of new Github user that has only read access to this one  private repo (so called "bot user"  account) This account is  easier to lock in case of exposure (you just remove GH account from project) or amount of harm as he can access only 1 private repo.